 Fashion Heals for SickKids, is the fundraiser – and the fashion show – you’ll never forget.

 Very little can compare to how you’ll feel watching SickKids patients – children and adults alike – and their devoted doctors and clinicians rock the runway.
-Proceeds from this year’s event will support groundbreaking research initiatives surrounding paediatric cancer treatment and care, help meet the ever-increasing needs for mental health and wellness programs at the SickKids Centre for Community Mental Health (CCMH), and contribute to the SickKids vs. campaign to help build a new SickKids Hospital.
+Proceeds from this year’s event will support groundbreaking research initiatives surrounding paediatric cancer treatment and care, help meet the ever-increasing needs for mental health and wellness programs at the SickKids Centre for Community Mental Health (CCMH), and contribute to the SickKids vs. campaign to help build a new hospital.

-And of course, there is the evening’s highlight: a one-of-a-kind fashion show curated by Toronto’s premier fashion consultancy, La Closette.
+And of course, there is the evening’s highlight: a one-of-a-kind fashion show curated by Toronto’s top stylists.
 You will get to see, first hand, how your contribution makes an impact on so many young lives.
 Rocking the runway will not only be SickKids patients, but also their doctors and staff – past and current.
 You’ll even hear from our very special patient ambassador and speak to people who have a direct connection to the hospital.